yutaplug/Aliucord/vcfix/index.md

 - Restart Aliucord

 # Notes
-- This is a temporary fix of another temporary fix that hasnt been merged in core yet ([Pull #647](https://github.com/Aliucord/Aliucord/pull/647))
+- This is a temporary fix of another temporary fix that hasn't been merged in core yet ([Pull #647](https://github.com/Aliucord/Aliucord/pull/647))
 - Once the fix gets officially merged, you can stop using this custom `Aliucord.zip`
-- This fix will most likely stop working on `March 1, 2026`, the date on which Discord will force the new E2EE
+- This fix will most likely stop working on `March 1, 2026`, the date on which Discord will force the new [E2EE](https://support.discord.com/hc/en-us/articles/25968222946071-End-to-End-Encryption-for-Audio-and-Video)

 ![Badge](https://hitscounter.dev/api/hit?url=https%3A%2F%2Fyutaplug.github.io%2FAliucord%2Fvcfix&label=&icon=eye-fill&color=%23000&message=&style=flat&tz=UTC)